-- ♦ VLAN ID VLAN ID of the Group. - ♦ Group The IP address of a multicast group detected on this interface. - ◆ Port No Switch Port number. - Mode The filtering mode maintained per VLAN ID, port number, and Group Address.
+- VLAN ID VLAN identifier. - Group The IP address of a multicast group detected on this interface. - Port Port identifier. - Mode The filtering mode maintained per VLAN ID, port number, and Group Address.
 It can be either Include or Exclude. - Source Address IP Address of the source.
 Currently, the system limits the total number of IP source addresses for filtering to be 128.

-Different source addresses belong to the same group are treated as single entry. - ◆ Type Indicates the Type.
-It can be either Allow or Deny.
+Different source addresses belong to the same group are treated as single entry.